 Not all EBT transactions at a POS device are entered by the participant swiping the card through the machine.
 Sometimes circumstances cause the participant or store clerk to manually enter the transaction.
-This usually occurs when there is some defect or damage to the card which causes it to be rendered unusable.
+This usually occurs when there is some defect or damage to the card which causes it to be unusable.
 Some examples of this are:

 - the magnetic stripe on the card is scratched or worn

 - the card’s magnetic stripe has become demagnetized

 - the card’s plastic coating has peeled off